 Jodi R.R.
-Smith, president of etiquette consulting business Mannersmith, shared her advice for keeping emails proper and professional, including some major do's and don’ts and when to use the CC and BCC options.
+Smith, owner of etiquette consulting business Mannersmith, and Schweitzer shared their advice for keeping emails proper and professional, including some major dos and don’ts, and when to use the carbon copy (cc) and blind carbon copy (bcc) options.

 It’s always best to keep your emails short and sweet.
 Emails are not meant to be as brief as text messages, Smith said, but they are meant to be a form of quick communication.
 If your email is too wordy, try editing it down to make it more concise.

 “Recipients will only read the first line or two before deciding whether to keep or delete [an email],” Smith said.
 “Be sure you are saying what you need to say sufficiently.”